Fort Pickens: Civil War

 By the time of the American Civil War, Fort Pickens had not been occupied since shortly after the Mexican–American War.
 Although it was in a state of disrepair, Lieutenant Adam J. Slemmer, commanding U.S. forces at Fort Barrancas, determined that Fort Pickens was the most defensible position in the area.
 He decided to abandon Fort Barrancas when, around midnight of January 8, 1861, his guards repelled a group of local civilians who intended to occupy the fort.
 Some historians claim that these were the first shots fired in the Civil War.

 On January 10, 1861, the day Florida declared its secession from the Union, Slemmer destroyed over 20,000 pounds of gunpowder at Fort McRee.
-He then spiked the guns at Fort Barrancas and moved his small force of 51 soldiers and 30 sailors to Fort Pickens.
-On January 15, 1861, and January 18, 1861, Slemmer refused surrender demands from Colonel William Henry Chase of the Florida militia.
-Chase had designed and constructed the fort as a captain in the U.S. Army Corps of Engineers.
-Slemmer defended the fort against the threat of attack until he was reinforced on April 12, when Union troops were landed from Navy ships and then relieved by Colonel Harvey Brown.
+He then spiked the guns at Fort Barrancas and moved his small force of 51 soldiers and 30 sailors - who has escaped from the Confederate takeover of the nearby U.S. Navy Yard - to Fort Pickens.
+On January 15, 1861, and January 18, 1861, Slemmer refused surrender demands from Colonel William Henry Chase of the Florida militia, who had designed and constructed the fort as a captain in the U.S. Army Corps of Engineers.

+An informal truce was arranged between U.S. Senator from Florida Stephen R. Mallory, the future Confederate Secretary of the Navy, and U.S. President James Buchanan, by which the North would not try to reinforce the fort, and the South would not attack it.
+The U.S.S.
+Brooklyn was anchored near the fort carrying a company of soldiers intended as reinforcements, but the commander of the squadron of ships involved had been ordered by the Navy not to land the men "unless said fort should be attacked or preparations shall be made for its attack".

+In March, orders were sent by the Army to the Captain in charge of the soldiers on the Brooklyn to land the men and re-inforce Fort Pickens "at the first favorable moment", and to hold it.
+Unfortunately, the Navy had not sent a similar order to the Naval captain in charge, so he considered his orders from January to still be in effect.
+As a result, the soldiers were not landed, and Fort Pickens was not re-inforced.

+Eventually, the bureaucratic snafu was unsnarled, and Slemmer was reinforced on April 12, when Union troops were landed from the Navy ships.
+Slemmer was relieved by Colonel Harvey Brown.
 The fort was further reinforced by Colonel William Wilson and elements of the 6th New York Infantry Regiment by late June 1861.

 The Confederates attacked the western edge of Santa Rosa Island on October 9, 1861, in the Battle of Santa Rosa Island, with a force of over a thousand men.
 The attack came from the east, after forces landed four miles away.
 The attack was repelled by artillery and gunfire, and the Confederates retreated with 90 casualties.